CHENEY, Wash. — Tuesday, August 9 update:

 All evacuation levels around the Williams Lake Fire have been removed as of Monday morning.
 Spokane County Fire District 3 is asking people to still watch for crews in the area as the fire is still burning.

 The Williams Lake Fire started on Wednesday in Cheney.
-It has since burned 1,868 acres and is 65% contained as of Monday morning.
+It has since burned 1,868 acres and is 80% contained as of Tuesday afternoon.